botmasterai/botmaster/Readme.md

                       { twitter: otherTwitterSettings }];
 ```

 I.e. it is an array of single key objects.
-Where you specify the type as the key of each object and the settings is is the value.
+Where you specify the type as the key of each object and the settings as the value.
 Here I show that you can define multiple bots of the same type at once (twitter ones in this example).
 As you surely guessed, each different platform will expect different credentials.
 So platform specific settings will differ.

 ### Getting set up with Messenger